MarioVieilledent/EasyDiffusion_Image_Browser/README.md

 ## To do

-- Accept all other metadata formats
+- Accept image embeded metadata formats
 - More filter for browsing images
   - Select model
   - Select samplers